Tjeldsund Bridge

-The Tjeldsund Bridge (Tjeldsundbrua) is a suspension road bridge that crosses the Tjeldsundet strait between the mainland and the island of Hinnøya in Troms og Finnmark county, Norway.
+The Tjeldsund Bridge (Tjeldsundbrua) is a suspension road bridge that crosses the Tjeldsundet strait between the mainland and the island of Hinnøya in Troms county, Norway.
 The bridge is 1007 m long, the main span is 290 m, and the maximum clearance to the sea is 41 m.
 The bridge has 32 spans.

 After 30 months and 375,000 work hours, 112,000 bags of cement, 1200 tons of steel and the cost of 45 million kr, Tjeldsund Bridge was opened by King Olav V on 22 August 1967.

-The bridge carries the European route E10 highway, connecting the municipalities of Harstad and Tjeldsund.
-It is part of a network of bridges that connect the islands of Vesterålen and Lofoten to the mainland.
+The bridge carries the European route E10 highway, connecting Harstad Municipality and Tjeldsund Municipality.
+It is part of a network of bridges that connect the islands of Vesterålen and Lofoten to the mainland of Norway.